Maximohardaker12/DAT5902/README.md

 # DAT5902 Final Project: Professional Software and Career Practices

 ## Overview
 This repository contains the code and resources for the final project of the DAT5902 module.
-The project focuses on analysing a high-quality dataset to test a hypothesis, perform data analysis, and visualize trends.
+The project focuses on analysing a high-quality dataset to test a hypothesis, perform data analysis, and visualise trends.
 The main goal is to provide insights into global GDP per capita trends, comparing developed (G7) and developing (BRICS) economies.

 ## Objectives
 1. **Hypothesis**: Developed countries (G7) have a higher GDP per capita (PPP) compared to developing countries (BRICS), but BRICS countries demonstrate higher GDP per capita growth rates in the 21st century.